 Full Sun Vegetables

-These grow better in some climates than in others, but are a popular early spring and late fall harvest.
+These do better in some climates than in others but are popular for early spring and late fall harvest.
 Not only are they tasty and nutritious, but they also display soft purple flowers and are self-pollinating.

-Like peppers, assuming plenty of water is available, tomatoes will always take as much sun as they can get.
+Assuming plenty of water is available, tomatoes will always take as much sun as they can get.
 If you provide rich soil and good positioning, your tomatoes can reach a height of up to seven feet tall.

 Partial Sun Vegetables

 It sometimes pays to have a shade garden.
 All the more so if you have a slew of shade-loving herbs and vegetables planted every year.

 Partial sun vegetables need at least four hours of sunlight a day.
 Still, they often thrive with less than six hours of direct sunlight.
 These are usually listed as “partial sun” or “partial shade” veggies in garden stores.

 Partial sun usually means that the plant could still do well with more sun.
 Whereas partial shade often means that the plant would do better with four to six hours as a maximum.

 Here are some of the vegetable crops that do well in partial shade: